Charles Bennett (screenwriter): Hollywood

 Bennett's work with Hitchcock had made him perhaps the most highly regarded screenwriter in England (one paper called him "Britain's best known blood curdler") and attracted the attention of Hollywood.
 In 1937 he accepted a contract with Universal Studios at $1,500 a week.

-Universal loaned him out to Sam Goldwyn, and did some uncredited writing on The Adventures of Marco Polo (1938) and The Real Glory (1939), then worked on Universal's Good Girls Go to Paris (1939) and Hidden Power (1939).
+Bennett recalled, "When I came over here, I was a complete flop, by the way.
+They immediately decided they couldn’t afford to use me and they loaned me out at a profit—which irritated me immensely—to Goldwyn. " For Goldwyn he did some uncredited writing on The Adventures of Marco Polo (1938) and The Real Glory (1939), then worked on Universal's Good Girls Go to Paris (1939) and Hidden Power (1939).
 After six months Universal dropped Bennett's contract.
 His agent Myron Selznick got Bennett a job with Myron's brother David.
 Bennett got his first Hollywood credited on the comedy The Young in Heart (1938); he did the construction and Paul Osborne the dialogue.

 Bennett then signed a contract to MGM where he worked on Cause for Alarm, an adaptation of an Eric Ambler novel which ended up not being made, and Balalaika (1939), a Nelson Eddy musical.
 He wrote a short novel, War in His Pocket, which was published in 1939.

 Hitchcock moved to the US and hired Bennett to do some work on Foreign Correspondent (1940).
 Bennett was nominated for an Oscar for Best Script.